 Blossoms gives a voice and inner healing to North African women through psychological training and art and drama therapy, to develop their emotional intelligence and enable them to express their heartfelt needs in creative ways.

 The program includes workshops and lectures, group sessions and homework.
 In groups, participants are encouraged to speak up, learn how to listen and effectively communicate with others.
 Those identified as potential future leaders in their communities are empowered through training-of-trainers sessions, to be able to provide the same training in their own communities to other women in need.

-We are also extending the project to work with Syrian refugee women in North Africa, as they have often lived through significant trauma and are in dire need of emotional healing and support, to work through issues such as grief, fear and forgiveness.
+We are also extending the project to work with Syrian and Sudanese refugee women in North Africa, as they have often lived through significant trauma and are in dire need of emotional healing and support, to work through issues such as grief, fear and forgiveness.
 Click here to read about our latest workshop with Syrian refugees >